galaxyproject/training-material/topics/computational-chemistry/tutorials/htmd-analysis/tutorial.md

 ### Converting parameters

+The binding free energy between a ligand and a receptor can be estimated using Molecular Mechanics Poisson-Boltzman or General Born Surface Area (MMPBSA or MMGBSA).
+For the simplest form of calculation, a Single Trajectory Estimate, a simulation of the complex in water is run.
+The trajectory of this complex is used to estimate the MMPBSA or MMGBSA depending on the options chosen.
+A General Born (GB) calculation is recommended here as it completes in reasonable time.

-The MMPBSA tool supports the AMBER topology format only.
-To convert from GROMACS `.top` and `.gro` files to Amber topologies, use the following tool which uses AMBER's parmed to carry out the conversion.
-The result will be 4 prmtop files which are required for the binding free energy estimate calculation.
+The MMPBSA_MMGBSA tool supports the AMBER topology format only.
+To convert from GROMACS '.top' and '.gro' to AMBER topologies, use the `Convert Parameters' tool which uses ParmEd\cite{Swails2016} to carry out the conversion.
+The result will be four AMBER `.prmtop' files which are required for the binding free energy estimate calculation.
+Selections are provided to the tool in order to remove unneccesary molecules.
+For example, to create the ligand `.prmtop' output, the ligand selection \texttt{!:G5E} selects and removes all molecules that are not the ligand.

 > ### {% icon hands_on %} Hands-on: Task description
 >